-The Gang Policy is on our webpage and all community members can make a report.
+The Gang Policy, as well as the Gang Reporting Form is on our webpage and all community members can make a report.

 - 8. Do you feel that gang related issues and similar destructive or illegal behavior have increased, decreased, or remained the same as the previous school year?
 We have a low incidence of gang related activity in Queen Anne's County.
 Overall gang activity has decreased over the past few years. - 9.
 Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
+NA